chriswilley/favorite-movie-website-generator/README.md

 After the program runs, you'll see a new file called fresh_tomatoes.html in the same folder.
 The file will also pop open in your web browser.

+When you hover over a movie poster with your mouse, you'll see an "info" button (and a "play" button if you included a YouTube trailer URL for the movie).
+Clicking on "info" will bring up a window that displays a lot of cool information about the movie.
+This data comes from the awesome [Open Movie Database API](http://omdbapi.com/).
+And hey, you didn't have to type any of it in!
+W00t!

-If you do this straight away, you'll see MY favorite movies (not a bad thing :)).
-In order to have the page show YOUR favorite movies, read on.
+If you run the program straight away, you'll see **my** favorite movies (not a bad thing :)).
+In order to have the page show **your** favorite movies, read on.

 ## The movie list

 The list of movies is contained in a file called "movies.json".
 You got that file when you git-cloned or unzipped the project.
 Simply edit this sample file with your own favorite movies.

-The parameters in the JSON file as as follows (all parameters are case-sensitive):
+The parameters in the JSON file are as follows (all parameters are case-sensitive):

 Parameter | What it is | Required?
 --- | --- | :---: